vesy53/SoftUni/Technologies Fundamentals/14.ListLab/README.md

 #### Hints

-       ï Split the input text using the above described separators. ï Process the obtained list of words one by one. ï Create 3 lists of words (initially empty): lowercase words, mixed-case words and uppercase words. ï Check each word and append it to one of the above 3 lists: o Count the lowercase letters and uppercase letters. o If all letters are lowercase, append the word to the lowercase list. o If all letters are uppercase, append the word to the uppercase list. o Otherwise the word is considered mixed-case ? append it to the mixed-case list. ï Print the obtained 3 lists as shown in the example above.
+       ‚Ä¢ Split the input text using the above described separators.
+       ‚Ä¢ Process the obtained list of words one by one.
+       ‚Ä¢ Create 3 lists of words (initially empty): lowercase words, mixed-case words and uppercase words.
+       ‚Ä¢ Check each word and append it to one of the above 3 lists: o Count the lowercase letters and uppercase letters. o If all letters are lowercase, append the word to the lowercase list. o If all letters are uppercase, append the word to the uppercase list. o Otherwise the word is considered mixed-case ? append it to the mixed-case list.
+       ‚Ä¢ Print the obtained 3 lists as shown in the example above.

 ## 5. Sort Numbers